BenShapira/NumbersOCR/README.md

 Would result with the integer : 6240

-Same logic with a few adjustments can be used to OCR basically eveyrthing as long as you can provide refrences to the characters in advance.
+Same logic with a few adjustments can be used to OCR everything as long as a character references can be provided in advance.